Design Cuts Closes Abruptly: What This Means for Customers & Sellers

 The initial announcements around closure have been acknowledged by the team as confusing and poorly worded.
 Despite having a team on-hand after closure, to help customers and sellers, many parties felt left in the dark and worried about their earnings and purchased assets.

-This new system has proven successful, with tens of thousands of customers successfully accessing their past purchases and invoices.
+This new system has proven successful, with hundreds of thousands of customers successfully accessing their past purchases and invoices.
 The platform provides a straightforward process: customers can log in with their existing Design Cuts credentials and download any previously purchased assets they haven’t already saved locally.

 Community Response: From Shock to Support